 I was recently approached by energy giants, Gazprom, to share tips for public speakers.
 Here are the top three takeaways from me and the other members of the panel.
 You can read the full piece here.

-Speaking for the first time in front of a room full of strangers can be one of the more daunting aspects of your career, whatever your level of seniority.
+Speaking in front of a room full of strangers can be one of the more daunting aspects of your career, whatever your level of seniority.
 With all eyes on you, your inner critic can have a field day, making you worry you’ll ‘mess up’ or make a fool of yourself.
 Do you know what? – often, when I ‘mess up’, or go off script it’s the best bit!
-Here are three tips to worry less about messing up and enjoy your next presentation.
+Here are three tips for public speakers to worry less about messing up and enjoy your next presentation.

 Treat it like a performance

 Approach your presentation as if it is a performance.
 People want to learn, and they also want to be entertained.
 A ‘do your best performance’ mindset can help to put you at ease and your delivery will be more fluid.
 Grab your audience’s attention by just being your best and real you up on that stage.
 Ditch your notes and if you use presentation slides, go light on text and big on images that enhance your core messages.
 People are there to listen to you – not see some big slides on a screen.